PdxCodeGuild/class_osprey/0 Intro/01 Course Overview.md

 ### Lectures & Demonstrations

 The purpose of lectures is to introduce and explain a topic.
-Most lectures are followed by live demonstrations.
+Most lectures include live demonstrations.
 Please do not  distract yourself during lecture.
-These will be recorded and posted after class.

 ### Labs